 The Nemours Summer Undergraduate Research Program (NSURP) seeks to provide a well-rounded, healthcare-focused experience in biomedical research to undergraduates interested in pursuing advanced studies in the biological sciences and/or health professions.

-During the 10 week program, participants will learn about human subjects protection and animal welfare concerns, research ethics, evidence-based medicine, translational research, and lab-specific skills, while performing research in the context of pediatric medicine.
+During the 10-week program, participants will learn about human subjects protection and animal welfare concerns, research ethics, evidence-based medicine, and clinical and translational research, while performing research in the context of pediatric medicine.
 Nemours research faculty guide students through the process of formulating and testing hypotheses, interpreting data, and communicating results.
 Mentors regularly meet with students throughout the program and provide assistance in experimental design and interpretation of collected data.

-Each recipient will receive a $4300 scholarship, paid in three installments during the program.
+Each NSURP scholar will receive a $4300 scholarship, dispersed in three installments during the program.

 The program does not provide a housing allowance.
 While the program can provide information about housing options in the area, finding and securing suitable housing is the scholar's responsibility.

 Travel from one's residence to the research site is the responsibility of the student.
-There is ample free parking at Alfred I. duPont Hospital for Children.
+There is ample free parking available at all locations except in Philadelphia.